United Women in Faith:

 We provide education experiences that lead to personal change in order to transform the world.

-Membership is open to any woman who indicates her desire to belong and to participate in the global mission of the Church through United Methodist Women.
-The Pastor is considered a member of the UMW and is welcome at all meetings.
+Membership is open to any woman who indicates her desire to belong and to participate in the global mission of the Church through United Women of Faith.
+The Pastor is considered a member of the UMWF and is welcome at all meetings.

 United Methodist Women 150 YEARS VIDEO: